AviadHayumi/MySummaries/docker-tutorial.md

 - API SERVER - the way we talks to cluster.
 - Scheduler - control how how and where your containers are placed on nodes in object called pods.
-- Controller Manager - lookjs at the state of whole cluster , take the orders/specs and determines the diffrence between what you are asking to do and what is going on
+- Controller Manager - looks at the state of whole cluster , take the orders/specs and determines the difference between what you are asking to do and what is going on
 - etcd - distributed storage for key values  , you need odd numbers.
 - coreDNS - control dns